 About Ho Chi Minh Trail

 The legendary Ho Chi Minh Trail was the supply line used by North Vietnam to link North and South Vietnam during the American War.
-Soldiers, ammunition, weapons, and supplies were carried by hand, on bicycle and truck for hundreds of kilometres through the otherwise impenetrable jungle that covered Vietnam’s mountainous border with Laos.
+Soldiers, ammunition, weapons, and supplies were carried by hand, on a bicycle, and truck for hundreds of kilometres through the otherwise impenetrable jungle that covered Vietnam’s mountainous border with Laos.
 A testimony to the ingenuity, fortitude, and commitment of the North Vietnamese, the Trail slipped from use at the end of the war and was taken back by the jungle.
 However, recent road works that follow original sections of the Trail have changed this.

-This ride takes in the former imperial capital of Hue, Khe Sanh battlefield, the infamous A Shaw Valley, Vietnamese war museums and the DMZ.
+This ride takes in the former imperial capital of Hue, Khe Sanh battlefield, the infamous A Shaw Valley, Vietnamese war museums, and the DMZ.
 We also take time to stay overnight in a traditional Thai hill tribe village.
-Take this one off chance to be among the first to traverse the Ho Chi Minh Trail!
+Take this one-off chance to be among the first to traverse the Ho Chi Minh Trail!
 This is a moderate level trip, designed for intermediate or experienced riders.